Bachmann1234/diff_cover/README.rst

     diff-cover COVERAGE_XML [--html-report REPORT.html]

-This will compare the current git branch to ``BRANCH``, identify lines that are not covered (based on ``COVERAGE_XML``), and (optionally) generate an HTML report.
+This will compare the current git branch to ``origin/master``, identify lines that are not covered (based on ``COVERAGE_XML``), and (optionally) generate an HTML report.

 ``diff-cover`` ignores files not referenced in ``COVERAGE_XML``, since these files